SPIRY-RO/pong-on-bsc/README.md

 ## Features

-- **x402 Protocol**: Standard HTTP 402 payment descriptor and challenge flow
+- **x402 Protocol**: Standard HTTP 402 payment descriptor and challenge flow (402 = "Payment Required" is expected, not an error!)
 - **EIP-3009**: TransferWithAuthorization for gasless payments (payer only signs, facilitator submits)
 - **Dark Minimal UI**: Inspired by peng.observer aesthetic
 - **Stateless**: No database, no persistence—pure API logic